Who am I?

 Accelerating physically-based rendering: Physically-based rendering is known to be time-consuming, due to its need to compute multi-dimensional integrals using Monte Carlo sampling.
 How do we make it faster?
 I believe there are two keys towards the ultimate rendering algorithm: 1) re-using Monte Carlo samples through statistical analysis.
 2) replacing heuristics with data-driven components.

-to derivatives (differentiation is a linear ramp in the frequency domain).
+strictly more information than derivatives (differentiation is a linear ramp in the frequency domain).
 How can we use them in optimization algorithms?

 Can we find something that scales better with dimensionality compared to Fourier analysis?
 Can we develop systems that